IBM MaaS360 vs JumpCloud comparison

 More Microsoft Intune Pros →

-"Asset management is the most valuable feature and integral for device inventory.""The tool's most valuable features are application, distribution, and security.
-It helps to block user access.""Using this solution has made things more convenient.
-Earlier, we had to depend a lot more on IT to find and resolve our issues.""MaaS can force people to lock their phones.
+"The most valuable features of IBM MaaS360 are remote control and setting up a phone.""The most valuable features are mobile device management and security (which allows you to quarantine infected devices).""The best feature is the ability to control mobile phones, wipe and containerize the data, and keep employees' work data separate from personal data.""MaaS can force people to lock their phones.
 Not everyone likes having a PIN and other security features on their phones, but this sets a requirement that you can't get your emails unless you have a PIN on your phone.
 That was a good feature, and we were able to easily increase the PIN from four digits to six digits.
-Overall, it was pretty user-friendly.""The solution is quite stable.""The solution is easy to implement.""The most valuable features of IBM MaaS360 are remote control and setting up a phone.""Mobile Device Management, Secure Productivity Suite, and document management are valuable features."
+Overall, it was pretty user-friendly.""The graphic, friendly interface allowed us to start without almost any support from the manufacturer.""The product’s most valuable feature is email, browser, and application security.""Mobile Device Management, Secure Productivity Suite, and document management are valuable features.""The most valuable feature is the fact that we can find a lost device or shut the device down and wipe it is good for HIPAA."

 More IBM MaaS360 Pros →